fncbook/fnc/book/linsys/linear-systems.md

 ## Don't use the inverse

 Matrix inverses are indispensable for mathematical discussion and derivations.
 However, as you may remember from a linear algebra course, they are not trivial to compute from the entries of the original matrix.
-While it can be done numerically by computer, it almost never is, because when the goal is to solve a linear system of equations, the inverse is not needed---and the process of finding it is slower than solving the original problem.
+While it can be done numerically by computer, it almost never is, because when the goal is to solve a linear system of equations, the inverse is not needed—and the process of finding it is slower than solving the original problem.

 ```{index} see: \\; backslash
 ```